 CCTV buyers guide

-CCTV systems comprise of 3 different components.
-The DVR recorder, the individual CCTV cameras and accessories such as leads and power supplies.
-We want to help you plan and purchase your system by explaining a little about each of these elements in turn.
-In each guide we see what the various components do, things to look for when comparing different products on the market and highlight some common mistakes or assumptions people make.
+CCTV systems have 3 main elements.
+The DVR recorder, the individual CCTV cameras and accessories such as leads, power supplies and so on.
+To help you plan and purchase your system we explain a little about each of these in turn.
+We look at what the various components do, things to look for when comparing different products on the market and highlight some common mistakes or assumptions people make.

 CCTV DVR recorder buying guide

 The digital video recorder or DVR is the heart of a CCTV system

 .
-It not only stores your images but also determines how they are displayed on screen.
-The DVR allows you to select recording options and with more modern recorders is the part which allows you to access your CCTV cameras and footage remotely over the internet using either a computer or mobile device.
+It not only stores your images but also determines how they are displayed on screen, handles playback of recorded footage and provides functionality such as motion triggered events.
+More modern recorders allow you to access your CCTV cameras and footage remotely over the internet using either a computer or mobile device.

 CCTV camera buying guide

 CCTV cameras are the eyes of your CCTV system.
-There are many different types of camera out there and selection can be very confusing.
+There are many different types of camera and selection can be very confusing.
 Here we look at some of the differences between cameras and talk about what is really important when selecting the right one for your particular application.
-Amazingly most CCTV systems use the wrong cameras, we try to ensure you won't make these common mistakes.
-Once you know the basics it's pretty straight forward.
+Amazingly most CCTV cameras are sold on the basis of incorrect information, hopefully we can ensure you don't make common mistakes.

 CCTV accessory buying guide